-World Teacher’s Day 2018: Theme, History and Significance
+World Teachers' Day 2019: Current Theme, History and Significance

-World Teacher's Day is observed on 5th October every year to honours educator's associations around the world.
-It is also known as International Teacher’s Day.
-This day was created by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to not only shows appreciation for teachers all over the world but also to assess the day and help teachers to improve.
+World Teachers' Day honours educator's associations around the world.
+This day was created by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) not only to show appreciation for teachers all over the world but also to assess the day and help teachers to improve.
 Its main aim is to prepare instructors and to guarantee that the requirements of future ages will keep on being met by educators.

 We know that many countries have their own national teacher’s day but according to UNESCO, it is necessary to observe the national issues that affect teachers from an international view.